 To facilitate a more efficient recovery process, cyclists must pay attention to their bodies' signals.

-Muscle soreness, fatigue, and reduced performance are indicators that the body is still in recovery mode.
+Muscle soreness after cycling, fatigue, and reduced performance are clear indicators that the body is still in recovery mode.

-Ignoring these signs and not allowing adequate recovery time can lead to overtraining syndrome, which can hamper progress and increase the risk of injury.
+Ignoring these signs and not allowing adequate recovery time can lead to overtraining in cycling — a syndrome that hampers progress and increases the risk of injury.

 Understanding the importance of rest and recovery is vital in cycling.